-- Suction pipe and discharge nozzle must not exhibit any external damage and the discharge nozzle must be free from contamination and spray obstacles. - Suction pipe connections must not be broken off. - Have the air flow measured value displayed ( Chapter 8.6 "Air flow calibration" on page 73) and compare it with the value from commissioning report in order to determine contamination where applicable.
-The maximum permissible deviation from the set value is 10%. - Perform a lamp test ♥ Chapter 8.3.2 "Main menu" on page 70.
+- The suction pipe must not exhibit any external damage. - Suction pipe connections must not be broken off. - Have the air flow measured value displayed (Chapter 8.6 "Air flow calibration" on page 69) and compare it with the value from commissioning report in order to determine contamination where applicable.
+The maximum permissible deviation from the set value is 10%. - Perform a lamp test ♥ Chapter 8.3.2 "Main menu" on page 66.